theantichris/Simple-Plugin-Framework/README.md

 You can create new dashboard pages by using the MenuPage, ObjectPage, UtilityPage, SubMenuPage, and OptionsPage classes.
 All page classes inherit from the Page abstract class.

 All page classes require a title and View when instantiated.
-Text domain can be provided, optionally.

 The base constructor sets the parameters then ties the abstract addPage() method to the [admin_menu](http://codex.wordpress.org/Plugin_API/Action_Reference/admin_menu) hook.
 This addPage() method class the correct WordPress function to add that type of page.
 The base display() method is used as the display call back.